jgarcia2397/FloodIt/README.md

-First version on Flood It game.
+First version of Flood It game.